 Responsive design is a technique used by web designers to make pages render well on devices with different screen sizes.
-The elements and content are automatically scaled to match the screens on which they are viewed.
-This means that images are the right size for the screen width.
+Elements and content are automatically scaled to match the screens on which they are viewed.
+This means that the images are the right size for the screen width.
 Mobile users also don’t need to do extra work to find and read your content.

-Responsive design provides a better user experience for visitors since they don’t need to resize, scroll, zoom, or pan, as they often need to do with websites that aren’t optimised for different devices.
-Websites that aren’t responsive in design are difficult to navigate and may lead to potential customers leaving out of frustration.
+Responsive design provides a better user experience for visitors since they don’t need to resize, scroll, zoom, or pan, as they often need to do with websites that aren’t optimized for different devices.
+Websites that aren’t responsive in design are difficult to navigate and may lead to potential customers being left out of frustration.

 Of course, implementing responsive design also means there’s no need to design another mobile website specially for smartphone users.
 Instead of designing separate sites for different screen sizes, you can design a single website that can scale up or down automatically to suit the device it’s being on.